 The Condition includes an At a Glance section, which allows readers to quickly make comparisons within and across indicators, and a Highlights section, which captures a key finding or set of findings from each indicator.
 The report contains a Reader’s Guide, Glossary, and a Guide to Data Sources that provide additional information to help place the indicators in context.
 In addition, each indicator references the data tables that were used to produce the indicator, most of which are in the Digest of Education Statistics.

-This year’s Condition shows that 91 percent of young adults ages 25 to 29 had a high school diploma or its equivalent in 2014, and that 34 percent had a bachelor’s or higher degree.
-As in previous years, median earnings were higher for 25- to 34-year-olds with higher levels of education in 2013.
-Also, in 2014, the unemployment rate was generally lower for those with higher levels of education.
+This year’s Condition shows that 91 percent of young adults ages 25 to 29 had a high school diploma or its equivalent in 2015, and that 36 percent had a bachelor’s or higher degree.
+Median earnings continued to be higher for 25- to 34-year-olds with higher levels of education in 2014, and in 2015, the employment rate was generally higher for those with higher levels of education.

-In school year 2011–12, some 3.1 million public high school students, or 81 percent, graduated on time with a regular diploma.
-Sixty-six percent of 2013 high school completers enrolled in college the following fall: 42 percent went to 4-year institutions and 24 percent went to 2-year institutions.
-Meanwhile, the status dropout rate, or the percentage of 16- to 24-year-olds who are not enrolled in school and do not have a high school credential, declined from 11 percent in 2000 to 7 percent in 2013.
+In school year 2013–14, some 82 percent of public high school students graduated with a regular diploma.
+This rate is the highest it has ever been.
+Sixty-eight percent of 2014 high school completers enrolled in college the following fall: 44 percent went to 4-year institutions and 25 percent went to 2-year institutions.
+Meanwhile, the status dropout rate, or the percentage of 16- to 24-year-olds who are not enrolled in school and do not have a high school credential, declined from 10.9 percent in 2000 to 6.5 percent in 2014.

-As new data are released, the indicators will be updated on The Condition of Education website.
-In addition, NCES produces a wide range of reports and data to help inform policymakers and the American public about trends and conditions in U.S. education.
+We are pleased to present to you The Condition of Education 2016.
+As new data are released, the indicators will be updated on The Condition of Education website and on the Condition mobile website.
+NCES also produces a wide range of reports and data as well as other tools and products designed to help keep policymakers and the American public informed about trends and conditions in U.S. education.